-Sometimes I think the Dallas Cowboys or content playing checkers when they could have been playing chess.
-That’s the impression I got when the 2020 NFL trade deadline came and went yesterday with the only trades were sending Everson Griffen to the Detroit Lions for a sixth-round pick and acquiring Eli Ankou from the Houston Texans for a seventh-rounder.
-I think they might’ve missed an opportunity, especially in regards to Aldon Smith.
+Sometimes I think the Dallas Cowboys are content playing checkers when they could have been playing chess.
+That's the impression I got when the 2020 NFL trade deadline came and went yesterday with the only trades were sending Everson Griffen to the Detroit Lions for a sixth-round pick and acquiring Eli Ankou from the Houston Texans for a seventh-rounder.
+I think they might've missed an opportunity, especially in regards to Aldon Smith.

 According to reports the Dallas Cowboys turned down a trade offer from the Seattle Seahawks regarding Aldon Smith.
 Now no trade compensation has been leaked, but with the way No. 58 has played this season anything less than a fifth or sixth-round pick is unlikely.
 If it were me, I would've made this transaction in a heartbeat and I'll tell you why.

 The Dallas Cowboys claimed the reason they didn't trade Aldon Smith is because they have future plans for him beyond the 2020 season.
 Well that's good and all, but I don't think trading him away would necessarily put an end to those plans.
 In fact, there's no reason to believe it would have impacted them at all except not having him on the roster for the second half of the year.

 The cold hard truth is whether the Dallas Cowboys traded Aldon Smith or not he's still going to become a free agent at season's end.
 As such they are going to have to compete with other suitors in order to retain his service and the better he plays, the higher his price tag will be.
 That's not good news for the cash strapped Cowboys.